arontier/software/README.md

 ### Contact

-To sync groupware contact with your Mac/iPhone, please read https://support.daouoffice.com:8443/DO_2.4.2#sync_calendar_contacts (written in Korean only).
+To sync groupware contact with your Mac/iPhone or Android, please read https://support.daouoffice.com:8443/DO_2.4.2#sync_calendar_contacts (written in Korean only).
 Basically groupware contact supports [CardDAV](https://en.wikipedia.org/wiki/CardDAV).
 The following information can be used in Section 1.1.7 of the above reference: